Writing as an expert in your field is only partly about who you are and what you know.

 The plan would have worked a treat (pun intended) if only I had the sense to put it into action.

 There might be 101 ways to gain buy-in from your target audience.
-The best way is probably to speak the language they understand.
+The best way is to speak the language they understand.

-Writing as the expert in your field is partly about who you are (The Big Sister, The Boss, The Founder, The CEO, The Whoever), and what you write about (whether it’s a vital message to share, an effortless method to overcome a challenge, a unique way to achieve a goal, or how to help your reader stay out of trouble by getting their chores done).
+It’s partly about what you know; whether it’s a vital message to share, an effortless method to overcome a challenge, a unique way to achieve a goal, or how to help your reader stay out of trouble by getting their chores done.

 -